jenineharris/introR/README.md

 <ul>
 <li> Click on the green Code button toward the top of this GitHub page
 <li> Choose Download ZIP
-<li> Unzip the downloaded zip file and save all the files in a single folder on your computer
+<li> Unzip the downloaded zip file and save all the files into a single folder on your computer
 </ul>

 ### R Resources